postsent/postsent.github.io/_posts/computing/logs/2022-09-22-productivity.md

 ## VR bird vision

-VR with controlable bionic bird that provide feedback in form of vision and sound + tactile feedback.
+VR connected with controlable bionic bird that provide feedback in form of vision and sound + tactile feedback.

 **Motivation**: How do other animals live? a day in life as a animal.